 - You need to take topiramate every day.
 Stopping suddenly can cause problems and your doctor may want you to reduce your dose over a few days if this becomes necessary.

 - This medicine is used to help prevent migraines, although it is unlikely to stop your migraine attacks completely.
 If a migraine attack occurs, you can take painkillers or a triptan to treat the pain during an attack.

 - A number of things can trigger migraine in some people.
 These can include some foods (for example, cheese, chocolate, and red wine), worry, bright sunlight, too much or too little sleep, and skipping meals.
 If you are not sure if these things trigger a migraine for you, it may help for you to keep a migraine diary.
 Note down when and where each migraine attack started, what you were doing, and what you had eaten that day.
 A pattern may emerge and it may be possible for you to avoid some of the things that trigger an attack.

 - Some people who get frequent migraine attacks are in fact getting medication-induced headache.
 Medication-induced headache (also called medication-overuse headache) is caused by taking painkillers too often.
 If you use painkillers on more than two days a week on a regular basis, you may be at risk of this.
-You should talk to your doctor if you suspect it.
+You should talk with your doctor if you suspect it.

 - You must avoid getting pregnant while you are taking topiramate.
 Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.

 - If you buy any medicines, always check with a pharmacist that they are suitable to take with your other medicines.

 Can topiramate cause problems?